DaveMSU/bots/README.md

 # bots
-My bots and the corresponding libraries.
+My bots and the corresponding library.

 * GeorgeBot - for studing English.
 * LazarusBot - for testing.